-Updated Second Edition!h-c-s-bullock-his-life-and-locomotives
+Updated Second Edition!

 Eighty years ago, in 1937, miniature locomotive engineer H C S Bullock died in tragic circumstances.
 Fifty years later, his son Kenneth was encouraged to write a book on his father’s life and work – principally his impressive 10.25-inch miniature locomotives.